top of page

 Part III: Building Readiness to Respond to Supervision Challenges

 There is a saying: every ship at the bottom of the ocean had a map.
 Sometimes, the best laid plans don’t go as planned.
 We will review how to approach seven difficult scenarios that come up for resident directors and residential life leadership staff.
-The presenters draw from concepts introduced in previous courses and discuss the importance of addressing problems early and often, what is required for good documentation, and review ten common RA challenges.
+The presenters draw on concepts introduced in previous courses to discuss the importance of addressing problems early and often, what is required for good documentation, and ten common RA challenges.

 • Early addressing of behavior and consistent meetings